Overview

 Other Examples

 In addition to the URL aliases shown above, there are other reasons why the same document might appear via different URLs.
 It is beyond the scope of this help page to describe those reasons.
-Using the Canonical Base URL property should be useful in most, if not all, examples where a site's content is available via different URLs.
-However, it is up to the user to ensure that the Canonical Base URL will actually lead to the same document..
-If you publish the same content on two different servers, but you allow the two versions to get out of sync, the Canonical Base URL will not be correct and may lead to confusing search results.
+Adding a canonical link element should be useful in most, if not all, examples where a site's content is available via different URLs.
+However, it is up to the user to ensure that the canonical URL will actually lead to the same document..
+If you publish the same content on two different servers, but you allow the two versions to get out of sync, the canonical URL will not be correct and may lead to confusing search results.

 Use Shared Libraries